BrainicHQ/saycharlie/README.md

 ## Acknowledgements

-We would like to express our gratitude to the following contributor for their support and contributions to the project:
+We would like to express our gratitude to the following contributors for their support and contributions to the project:

 - [Michael Gross (DK1AJ)](https://www.qrz.com/db/DK1AJ) for his valuable testing and feedback.